amplication/docs/docs/faqs/faqs.md

 ### How can I get the code?

-You can connect your project to your preferred git provider like [GitHub](/sync-with-github), [Bitbucket](/sync-with-bitbucket), or AWS CodeCommit.
+You can connect your project to your preferred git provider like [GitHub](/sync-with-github), [Bitbucket](/sync-with-bitbucket), GitLab, or AWS CodeCommit.

 After connecting to a git repo you can push a new Pull Request directly to a selected git repository.
 There is also a code-view option, that enables you to view the code in the console before you push it to your git provider.